agent-r/grblHAL-Pendant/README.md

 # bCNC Pendant

+(This Project is already well working but still "work in progress")

 I am using a NodeMCU (ESP8266) / Arduino to build a Pendant for bCNC [CAD/CAM/CNC-Controller](https://github.com/vlachoudis/bCNC)

 Basic Functions: